NLeSC/Massive-PotreeConverter/README.md

 All the details can be found in the publication [**Taming the beast: Free and open-source massive point cloud web visualization**](http://dx.doi.org/10.13140/RG.2.1.1731.4326/1).

-## Dependencies
-In order to run the four basic Massive-PotreeConverter steps we need PDAL, LAStools (only the open-source components) pycoeman and PotreeConverter.

 In addition, this repository also contains tools to:
- - Sort and index a bunch of LAS/LAZ files in parallel (this requires a commercial LAStools license)
+ - Sort and index a bunch of LAS/LAZ files in parallel.
  - Dump the extents of a bunch of LAS/LAZ files into a PostGIS database.
 This is useful for LAStools as a pre-filter step when dealing with large number of files.
  - Dump the extents of the nodes of a Potree-OctTree into a PostGIS database.
 Each node of the tree is stored in a separate file.